openhab/org.openhab.binding.zwave/doc/zwaveme/kfob_0_0.md

 ### Parameter 14: Action on group D

 Action on group D
-This parameter defines the command to be sent to devices of control group D when the related button is pressed The following option values may be configured -:
+<p&gtThis parameter defines the command to be sent to devices of control group D when the related button is pressed</p&gt
+The following option values may be configured -:

 | Value  | Description |